About Us

 Simple and reproducible.

-No fancy equipment, batteries, or assembly required.
-Anyone can do this.
-That is the point.
+Teaching.
+Worship.
+Prayer.
+Fellowship.
+Mutual Care.
+No fancy equipment.
+No assembly required.
+Anyone called to ministry can do this.
+That's the point.

 Common Questions